 Title: How to make a complaint

-Title: How to make a complaint - If you need to speeak up (Poster)
+Title: How to make a complaint - If you need to speak up (Poster)

-Summary: This poster explains in short what kind of complaints about your NDIS funded services you can make and how to make them.
+Summary: This poster explains what kind of complaints about your NDIS funded services you can make and how to make them.

 Title: Intellectual disability

-Summary: This translated fact sheet about intellectual disability provides information on what is intellectual disability, how a child is diagnosed, what can be done to help and what causes intellectual disability.
+Summary: This translated fact sheet about intellectual disability provides information on what intellectual disability is, how a child is diagnosed, what can be done to help and what causes intellectual disability.